damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 description: "GitLab 8.17 released with xyz and abc features"
 ---

-_Job writes introductory paragrahs here_
+_Job writes introductory paragraphs here_

 <!-- more -->